CS4100-PokeAI/doom-desire-ai/README.md

 - Read some [articles and papers](#articles-and-pages) about other attempts in the same realm
 - Check out some of the [repositories](#repositories) that we are using or are good references

+Then start with setting up the basic bots for poke-env ([Getting Started](https://poke-env.readthedocs.io/en/stable/getting_started.html)).
+After running these we will have a random agent, a non-trivial agent (max damage player), and a basic reinforcement learning agent.

+We will probably be good for Milestone 1 (Friday 3/25) if we get through this point and have started (though not quantifiably progressed with) next steps

 ## References